Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 As you might expect, there are some caveats when it comes to free flights.
 Most notably, airfare charges will vary depending on where you’re flying from.
 You’ll be able to select your departure city, and then it will tell you the price of airfare for the guest that does have to pay.

 In that case, it’s worth a quick search of flight-search websites like Kayak to see what the airfare rate will be.
-In a recent search, we found flights on our own for several hundred dollars cheaper than what we were quoted on the NCL website.
-However, when you consider the free airfare for the second guest, the Free at Sea offer was better overall.
+In a recent search, we found flights on our own for cheaper than what we were quoted on the NCL website.
+However, when you consider the free airfare for the second guest, the More at Sea offer was better overall.

 Good Deal?
 Likely, but Do the Math Before You Buy